TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

  if [ ! -f testkey_atx_prk.pem ]; then
 ```

--  Remove the default test keys and generate new atx_permanent_attributes.bin , atx_metadata.bin, testkey_atx_pik.pem, testkey_atx_prk.pem, testkey_atx_psk.pem, testkey_atx_puk.pem, atx_unlock_challenge.bin, atx_unlock_credential.bin stored in the external/avb/test/data directory.
+Remove the default test keys and generate new atx_permanent_attributes.bin , atx_metadata.bin, testkey_atx_pik.pem, testkey_atx_prk.pem, testkey_atx_psk.pem, testkey_atx_puk.pem, atx_unlock_challenge.bin, atx_unlock_credential.bin stored in the external/avb/test/data directory.
 (You only need to do this once if you don't have these generated.)
 ```bash
 cd external/avb/test/data
 rm testkey_atx_p*
 ../avb_atx_generate_test_data
 ```

-- u-boot

-  In the directory u-boot, make sure the configs CONFIG_AVB_VBMETA_PUBLIC_KEY_VALIDATE and CONFIG_RK_AVB_LIBAVB_ENABLE_ATH_UNLOCK are enabled.
+- u-boot: In the directory u-boot, make sure the configs CONFIG_AVB_VBMETA_PUBLIC_KEY_VALIDATE and CONFIG_RK_AVB_LIBAVB_ENABLE_ATH_UNLOCK are enabled.
 You can also enable the config CONFIG_FIT_ROLLBACK_PROTECT to enable the rollback protection.
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig
 index a7b28f952b..4f7502fdf9 100644